-Whist the escalation approach is uniform across all of our funds and geographies, as long-term investors in Emerging Markets equities, we are mindful of cultural sensitivities, and the need for long term co-operation, whilst maintaining independence and avoiding conflict of interest.
+Unless an individual separate account mandate specifies otherwise, the escalation approach is uniform across all of our clients and geographies for our core strategies.
+However as long-term investors in Emerging Markets equities, we are mindful of cultural sensitivities, and the need for long term co-operation, whilst maintaining independence and avoiding conflict of interest.
 Escalations may take the form of voting against directors on governance-related resolutions, and in some cases, divestment.
 We try to find different avenues to engage with companies, through alternative contacts or collaborative platforms, to keep the dialogue alive.
 However, in cases where there is a significant deterioration in the ESG risk of the company, the position is considered for exclusion or divestment.